 Course objectives

-- Provides you with the opportunities to realise their academic potential through a range of learning experiences.
+- Provide you with the opportunities to realise your academic potential through a range of learning experiences;

-- Encourages you through a practical approach, to have a passion for design and engineering and an enthusiasm for creating and learning.
+- Encourage you, through a practical approach to have a passion for design and engineering and an enthusiasm for creating and learning;

-- Provides you with a thorough grounding in the principles and practice of mechanical engineering and product design including relevant aspects of societal, environmental, and commercial matters.
+- Provide a thorough grounding in the principles and practice of mechanical engineering and product design including relevant aspects of societal, environmental, and commercial matters;

-- Provides you with an opportunity for advanced levels of study and a focus on skills and appreciation of the changing nature of engineering and contemporary design trends.
+- Provide an opportunity for advanced levels of study and a focus on skills and appreciation of the changing nature of engineering and contemporary design trends;

-- Prepares you with appropriately structured curricula, combining teaching and learning in theoretical mechanical engineering and product design issues with practical and digital skills training.
+- Provide you with appropriately structured curricula, combining teaching and learning in theoretical mechanical engineering and product design issues with practical and digital skills training;

-- Prepares you with an up-to-date and professionally focussed curriculum satisfying the accreditation requirements of the Institution of Mechanical Engineers.
+- Provide an up-to-date and professionally focussed curriculum

-- Provides you with the opportunity to obtain relevant industrial experience by providing the option of a sandwich placement year.
+- Offer you the opportunity to obtain relevant industrial experience by providing the option of a sandwich placement year.

 Modules